Pulse | Pre-Workout

 To protect ourselves from fraud, the It’s-On-Us guarantee is only valid for first time purchases of a product, and redeemable up to three months after purchase.
 If you bought more than one bottle of a supplement on your first purchase and don’t like it, we would ask that you send the unopened bottles back to us for a refund because we can put them back into our sellable inventory.

-You see, when we set out to create it, we wanted to accomplish several things.
+Well, when we set out to create Pulse, we wanted to achieve several things . . .

 It’s hard to have a good workout when you’re tweaked out on too many stimulants and more focused on not dying than anything else.